Aslaan001/CIS_Problems/Next_Rune/problem.md

 ## Description

-In the land of Lexiconia, ancient runes are arranged in a sacred circle.
+In the ancient lands of `Runeria`, there lies a mystical collection of `Runes` — each with a unique power value.
-Each rune is a lowercase English letter, and the sequence of runes is always sorted in non-decreasing order.
+The Rune Master has given you a sacred task: to select a rune in such a way that chosen rune follow the `Runic Order` (i.e., smallest rune that is lexicographically greater than the target).

-A wandering scribe seeks the next rune that comes after a given target rune in lexicographic order.
+But beware!
+You cannot simply choose any rune greater to target — you must `Choose the rune which is next greater to target in lexographic order` that obey this ancient rule.

-If no rune in the circle is greater than the target, the scribe must wrap around to the first rune in the sequence — because in Lexiconia, the runes form an eternal loop.
+Note:- If no such rune exists simply return the first rune in the array.

-Can you help the scribe find the next rune for a given target?
+Your goal is to determine the `ancient rune` that can be collected by the land of Runeria.

 ## Examples